PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-07 06:05:00
+Last updated: 2024-04-07 06:06:06
-Random Quote: The Peaky Blinders.
-The vicious, merciless gangs who blind those who see and cut out the tongues of those who talk. - Chester Campbell
+Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar